jblanc86-maker/blanc-quant-lob-engine/README.md

 ## Security & safety

 `SECURITY.md` documents coordinated disclosure.
 CI integrates detect-secrets and CodeQL.
+Container scanning is handled by Trivy (v0.67.2) with SARIF ingestion to the Security tab and JSON summaries (non-blocking severity gates).
 Signing helpers live under `scripts/` if you need to stamp artifacts.
 Quant LOB Engine is opinionated toward safety-by-default: determinism, repeatable benches, and explicit tail SLOs are non-negotiable controls rather than after-the-fact monitoring.